thomas-melville/myNotes/General/Career_Development/Go/writing-go.md

 If you have multiple function parameters of the same type you can omit the type from all but the last one and GO will know all have the same type

-GO has an error type which can be returned from functions Not a lot of exceptions in GO, instead error values are returned
+GO has an error type which can be returned from functions GO does not have the concept of exceptions you can catch, instead error values are returned Check for the presence of an error using the nil check

 In Go you can return multiple values